kgruiz/goto/README.md

 to --generate-completions zsh   > _to
 to --generate-completions bash  > to.bash
 to --generate-completions fish  > to.fish

+# write zsh completions to the default location (~/.config/zsh/completions/_to)
+to --generate-completions zsh --write-default-completions
 ```

 Zsh uses dynamic completion hooks for path-aware keyword + subpath behavior.